 - Other items of a personal nature.

 We love Chania and we believe you will too.
-Its perfect setting with the White Mountains as a background, lively harbour, historical remains, busy market, and nearby beaches make it the ideal spot to start a magnificent journey.
+Its perfect setting with the White Mountains as a background, lively harbor, historical remains, busy market, and nearby beaches make it the ideal spot to start a magnificent journey.

 We meet in the afternoon at your hotel for an introductory talk and our first dinner together in a traditional restaurant.
 Cretan cuisine plays a starring role and we have spent many hours enjoying countless delicacies, researching this important aspect.
+Overnight in Chania.

 Get ready to enter the White Mountains through the narrow gorge of Agia Irini.